walterpg/google-drive-sync/docs/install/normal.md

 2. Restart KeePass.
 Please ensure that KeePass is fully shut down and not simply minimized to the task bar or [notification tray](https://docs.microsoft.com/en-us/windows/win32/shell/notification-area) before restarting.

-When KeePass starts, a short delay occurs to initialize new plugin(s) you have installed.
+When KeePass starts, a short delay may occur to initialize new plugin(s) you have installed.
 Verify that the plugin is installed by examining the KeePass Tools menu: